matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 ### Server-server API

-Much the same interface as the C-S API.
+Much the same interface as the Client-Server API.

 Example request: